I am passionate about photography, media and cinema and I hope I can share that passion with others through these articles

 Buffy (Sarah Michelle Gellar) had to balance adolescent problems with her divine destiny as a protector of humankind against vampires, vengeful demons, and other evil creatures.

 Throughout its seven seasons, the show had some brilliant moments that would make a mark on pop culture for future generations.
-However, it also had some floppy moments in its narrative, mainly due to the behind scenes problems between Joss Whedon and several members of the cast.
+However, it also had some floppy moments in its narrative, mainly due to the behind the scenes problems between Joss Whedon and several members of the cast.

 Below you will find 10 things that made no sense in Buffy the Vampire Slayer.